GAMS-dev/miro/doc/README.md

 # License
 Note that the template used for this documentation is release under the Creative Commons Attribution 3.0 License.
-The template can be found here: https://github.com/xriley/PrettyDocs-Theme
+The template can be found here: https://github.com/xriley/PrettyDocs-Theme .
+The Montserrat font is available under the SIL Open Font License 1.1.
+A copy of this license can be found in `gallery/app/static/webfonts` subfolder.
 # Documentation style guide
 This style guide aims to standardize the structure and style of the documentation for the GAMS WebUI.
 When you write a new chapter, please follow these guidelines: